John McCracken, PhD

 There is an epidemic of physician discontent in the U.S., and it’s having a pervasive negative effect on all aspects of healthcare.
 In a 2018 Medscape survey of more than 15,000 physicians in 29 specialties 57% reported feeling burned out or depressed.
 The symptoms include a loss of enthusiasm for work, feelings of cynicism toward the profession and frustration that interferes with the job.

-When asked, physicians offer several reasons for their dissatisfaction, including too many bureaucratic tasks, loss of personal autonomy, reporting complexity and financial incentives that can strain professional principals.
+When asked, physicians offer several reasons for their dissatisfaction, including too many bureaucratic tasks, loss of personal autonomy, reporting complexity and financial incentives that can strain professional principles.
 These are all true, but they’re symptoms, not the root cause.
 The real origin of physician discontent can be traced to the major transformation presently occurring in the organization and delivery of medical services.

 Clinical medicine in the United States is undergoing a fundamental transformation,